Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/4_Alignment.rst

 * Max Score: the highest score from the alignments found
 * Total Score: the sum of scores for all alignments found
 * Query Cover: the percentage of the query sequence for which any alignment was found
-* E value: the likelihood of the alignment being seen by chance (not that this is dependent on the database size searched)
+* E value: the likelihood of the alignment being seen by chance (note that this is dependent on the database size searched)
 * Per.
 Ident: the percentage identity of the alignment, i.e.: how many base pairs are identical
 * Acc.
 Len: the length of the subject sequence
 * Accession: the name of the subject sequence (or an arbitrary name)